allenai/satlas/OngoingProjects.md

 This has previously been delayed as we observed reduced model accuracy at high latitudes and worked to improve the models.

 - Renewable energy infrastructure and marine infrastructure data can already be downloaded through 2023-08 [from the data products page](https://github.com/allenai/satlas/blob/main/GeospatialDataProducts.md).
-- Release of data through 2024-01 is ongoing (expected February 2024).
+- Release of data through 2024-01 is completed.
 - Updated website is ongoing (expected March 2024).